Abadrausar/Rubble-/other/Rubble Readme.txt

 If you want to run multiple worlds with radically different addon sets it is a good idea to run "rubble -prep=<region name>" before switching worlds (this is mostly only for tilesets now days, other addons should be good to go unless they do something weird and non-standard).

 All the Rubble default addons are deterministic, meaning that it is possible to generate the raws twice and (as long as you use the same addons) each time the raws will be exactly the same.
 This makes it possible to regenerate the raws for a world to allow things like switching tilesets.
-Unfortunately this is a semi-complicated task to handle by hand, as there is a lot of overhead that the GUI would normally have handled that command line users will have to do manually.
+Unfortunately this is a semi-complicated task to handle by hand, as there is a lot of overhead that the web UI would normally have handled that command line users will have to do manually.
 The first step is to change the "addonlist.ini" file that is in the worlds raw directory, make sure not to change it too much or you can mess up your world!
 If you wish you can change "genconfig.ini" as well, but that is usually a bad idea.
 Now for regenerating the raws, what follows is an example command line to do that for the save "region1":